-By October 14, 2015, each county Congestion Management Agency or countywide transportation planning agency must submit to MTC a draft proposed countywide RTIP project listing showing the proposed programming of county shares.
-The final list is due to MTC by November 4, 2015, and must include the final project applications for any new projects added to the STIP (or any significantly revised existing STIP projects) and appropriate project level performance measure analysis.
+By October 9, 2019, each CTA must submit to MTC a draft proposed countywide RTIP project listing showing the proposed programming of county shares.
+The final list is due to MTC by November 1, 2019, and must include the final project applications for any new projects added to the STIP (or any significantly revised existing STIP projects), details of projects completed since the last STIP, and appropriate project level performance measure analysis.